Build an Exit Intent Lightbox on the Cart Page

 Callout of the SAVE button and the CLOSE AND RETURN button in Content Builder

-12. Click the Conditions tab in Action Builder to create the action condition.
+11. Click the Conditions tab in Action Builder to create the action condition.
 Click ADD CONDITION, expand Page type, and then select Page type=.
-Type cart as the value.
+For the value of the condition, input cart or whatever is the page type value for your site's cart page.

 View of the Conditions tab in Action Builder, with the 'Page type' category expanded and the 'Page type equals' option highlighted

-13. The action shouldn't fire when the cart is empty, so you must create a second action condition.
-Click ADD CONDITION, expand Page value, and then select Cart Value ≥.
+12. The action shouldn't fire when the cart is empty, so you must create a second action condition.
+Click ADD CONDITION, expand Cart value, and then select Cart value ≥.
 Type 0.01 as the value.

-View of the Conditions tab in Action Builder, with the 'Page type equals cart' condition and the 'Cart value greater than or equal to one cent' condition joined with AND logic
+The Conditions tab of Action Builder, with the 'Page type equals cart' condition and the 'Cart value greater than or equal to one cent' condition joined with AND logic

-Refer to Exit Intent Image Lightbox Action or to Exit Intent HTML Lightbox Action for more information about creating an exit intent action in Action Builder.
+Refer to Exit Intent Image Lightbox Action for more information about creating this type of action in Action Builder.

 Building the Experience